Eelolo/r-telecom_test_task/README.md

 # r-telecom_test_task

-### This project is test task for R-Telecom company
+### This project is test task for R-Telecom company.
+Written with FastApi, Postgres, Sqlalchemy, Docker.

 ![image](https://user-images.githubusercontent.com/75232682/190947018-3a4b1341-af29-4411-a678-9e84319a5e7f.png)

 # Setup: